adon-cloudcannon/landing-page-test/src/collections/posts/2021-12-14-component-editing-with-editor-panels.md

-      that everything here is optional: with CloudCannon, developers will always be free to customize the editing tools their clients will use, without getting locked into a given feature set for every single client site.&nbsp;
+      that everything here is optional: with CloudCannon, developers will always be free to customize the editing tools their clients will use, without getting locked into a given feature set for every single client site.

       With CloudCannon you can consistently empower your clients to edit and build pages, no matter their technical knowledge.
 We know just how precious your design and development time is, so we’re always working on lowering the barriers between content editors and the changes they want to make.
-That way your time can be spent on work that matters to you.&nbsp;
+That way your time can be spent on work that matters to you.
     col:
 ---
 Last month [I teased an upgrade](https://cloudcannon.com/blog/ui-improvements-2021/) to editing with inputs in the Visual Editor.
 And here it is\!
-We’re giving you the option to free editors from the sidebar, so your content team can focus more on the page itself.&nbsp;
+We’re giving you the option to free editors from the sidebar, so your content team can focus more on the page itself.

 Content editors can now access a draggable Editor Panel directly next to their styled content on the page, freeing up screen space and streamlining the editing workflow.